 Link to Yourself: Linking to yourself is a technique that sits right on the line between ethical and unethical.
 Linking to yourself from other sites that you might own is an acceptable practice.
 But if you set up other sites simply to be able to link back to your own site and create the illusion of popularity, you’re going to do more damage than it’s probably worth to you.
 If you are linking to yourself and you suspect that you might be doing something that would adversely affect your search engine ranking, then you shouldn’t do it.
 There are plenty of links to be had without linking back to your own websites; you just have to work a little harder for the higher quality links.

-Inbound links are such an important part of any online marketing strategies that some organizations find themselves caught up in the process of learning who is linking back to them.
+Inbound links are such an important part of any local online marketing strategies that some organizations find themselves caught up in the process of learning who is linking back to them.
 It’s not a bad thing to want to know where your links are coming from.
 And one of the places you can gather that information is from your web-analytics application.
 A great and free analytics program available is Google Analytics.
 Check it out SEO.

 So there is my top link snagging tips which I actively employ for most of my online businesses.
 Which tactics do you use for your website, and have I missed out any good link-snagging techniques?
 Have your say by leaving me a comment.